Certified Internal Auditor (CIA)

 KSU is home to the Internal Audit Center (IAC).
 The IAC is a Center of Excellence in the Internal Audit Educational Partnership (IAEP) of the IIA.
 As an IAEP program, the KSU-IAC supports education to prepare students for the Internal Auditing Profession.
 KSU Students can earn an Internal Auditing Education Partnership (IAEP) certificate by completing either:

-- A set of three (3) undergraduate courses OR
+- A set of three (3) undergraduate courses

 - Internal Auditing (ACCT 4152)